 There Is No one of us does not suffer from hiccups from time to time, usually after an attack of laughter, panic or improper swallowing.
 It usually stops on its own, but sometimes the hiccups can last for long hours and cause embarrassment and much suffering.
 So why is this happening and how can we stop it?

 Hiccups (as opposed to burping or in the vernacular “grapes”) is the phenomenon of rapid air entry that repeats itself every few seconds.
 This phenomenon can not only embarrass, but cause nervousness, and even life-threatening, for example, when it happens in the middle of driving.

 Responsible for hiccups is the diaphragm, the same large dome-shaped muscle that lies beneath our lungs, and is responsible for breathing.
 As hiccups move the diaphragm downward, the lungs swell, and a sudden burst of air penetrates the lungs.
 Along the way, the same stream of air passes through the vocal cords’ contraction, creating the loud hiccup sound.

 So why is this happening?
 When this occurs temporarily, the most common causes are laughter, anxiety, panic, improper ingestion of a large lump of food.
-But sometimes these hiccups last chronically, and they are caused due to psychological problems, stomach problems, alcoholism, anorexia nervosa or irritation of various nerve fibres that affect the diaphragm.
+But sometimes these hiccups last chronically, and they are caused due to psychological problems, stomach problems, alcoholism, anorexia nervous or irritation of various nerve fibers that affect the diaphragm.

 Ultrasound tests on embryos showed that they, too, were playing.
 One hypothesis claims that the hiccup is intended to train the fetus’ respiratory system prior to its release into the world.
 However, these are only hypotheses that of course have not been proven.